PLEASE NOTE due to strikes trains will not be running on the Derwent Valley line to and from Matlock Bath on Saturday 30 September.

 What about public transport?

-Trains operate to Matlock Bath from Derby and Matlock along the Derwent Valley Line every hour Monday to Saturday and every two hours on Sunday.
+Trains operate to Matlock Bath from Derby, Nottingham and Matlock along the Derwent Valley Line every hour Monday to Saturday and, on Sundays, every two hours in the morning and every hour from early afternoon until late evening.
 If you travel to Matlock Bath by train, show your train ticket at the Derwent Gardens entrance and SAVE £1.50 on admission to the Illuminations on the night.
-The train service is operated by East Midlands Railways, and tickets cost £1.10 from Matlock, £5.50 from Belper, £7.10 from Derby.
+The train service is operated by East Midlands Railways, and tickets cost £1.13 from Matlock, £5.80 from Belper, £7.50 from Derby and £11.80 from Nottingham.
+Children aged 5-15 travel at half the adult fare.
+View Nottingham to Matlock timetable on the East Midlands Railway website.

 Where is the entrance to the Illuminations?